x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 To confirm that an authentication policy was directly applied to users:

 > [!NOTE]
-> Take into account that a default authentication policy could be already configured, see [Configure the default authentication policy](#configure-the-default-authentication-policy) for details.
+> Take into account that a default authentication policy could be already configured.
+See [Configure the default authentication policy](#configure-the-default-authentication-policy) for details.

 1. Run the following command to find the distinguished name (DN) value of the authentication policy: